Sahodari Foundation

-Sahodari Foundation is an Indian organisation providing counselling and support services for underprivileged transgender women.
-The organisation was founded by transgender activist and artist Kalki Subramaniam in July 2008 to provide opportunities for education, counseling services, education scholarships and supporting livelihood through creative skills training and development.
+Sahodari Foundation is an Indian organisation which is a pioneer in socially and economically empowering underprivileged transgender women.
+The organisation was founded by transgender activist and artist Kalki Subramaniam in July 2008 to provide opportunities for education support, scholarships for under privileged transgender students, encouraging entrepreneurship and providing livelihood opportunities through creative skills training and development.
 The organisation is based in Tamil Nadu state in India.
 The organisation uses art, literature, films and theatre to advocate for social, economic, and political justice for transgender people and gender-nonconforming people.

 Origin

 During her postgraduate studies, Kalki started publishing a monthly magazine in Tamil for transgender women called Sahodari.
 At that time prejudice against the transgender people was high because media projected only stereotyped images of transgender people.
 She wanted to break it and bring forth the real issues and problems of the transgender community.
 In her magazine, she wrote on health, wellness, spirituality, employment and education.

-Mission

-The Foundation's main objective is to promote social, political, and economic equity and campaign for civil and legal rights of transgender people.